 Passive-aggressive behaviors can easily undermine relationships.
-It is anger being diverted, it is about feeling unsafe.
+It is the anger being diverted; it is about feeling unsafe.
 What drives it, how to respond, how to change it.

 While living in the more in the present may be a goal, the distractions of the past and future often have their own drivers.
 How to be more mindful by tackling them directly.

 Thinking about new goals creates a vision of your future.
 Here are ways to look at what is working, what isn't, and what to change in the year ahead.